Arrival and departure

-The amounts listed on the registration form (ranging from 300 to 550 Euros) are Dana contributions per person and per week of retreat.
-We ask that you contribute the full amount as soon as you receive the contribution email from us.
+These registration fees for retreats in Plum Village are contributions per person and per week of retreat.
+We ask that you contribute the full amount as soon as you receive the confirmation email from us.

 We can offer 50% reduction for students under 25 years old, and 25% for students aged 26-28, upon presentation of a valid student card (this is only applicable to a dorm with shared bathroom or camping).